Tensor and Matrix Low-Rank Value-Function Approximation in Reinforcement Learning: Numerical experiments

 \subsection{Speed of convergence}

-The MLR-learning and TLR-learning models exhibit advantages in terms of convergence speed with respect to non-parametric models.
+MLR-learning and TLR-learning models exhibit advantages in terms of convergence speed with respect to non-parametric models.
 While the former updates the rows and the columns of the matrices associated with a given state-action pair, the latter only updates one entry of the $Q$-matrix at a time.
 Thus, low-rank SA-VF models are expected to converge faster than non-parametric models.

-As in the previous section, we tested the same finer and coarser versions of $Q$-learning and compared them to MLR-learning and TLR-learning.
+As in the previous section, we tested the same finer and coarser versions of $Q$-learning, DQN with a mono-sample, and a multi-sample ER scheme, and SV-RL with a multi-sample ER of the same size of the one used in DQN.
+We compared them to MLR-learning and TLR-learning.
 The agents were trained for a fixed number of episodes using a decaying $\epsilon$-greedy policy with $\epsilon$ being high at first to ensure exploratory actions.
 During the training, we run episodes using a greedy policy with respect to the estimated SA-VF to filter out the exploration noise.
 The results are reported in Fig. \ref{fig:exp_speed_steps} and Fig. \ref{fig:exp_speed_reward}.
-While the finer version of $Q$-learning converges fast, it fails to select high-reward actions.
-On the other hand, both MLR-learning and TLR-learning achieve high rewards while converging faster than the coarser version of $Q$-learning.
+While the coarser version of $Q$-learning converges fast, it fails to select high-reward actions.
+Fig. \ref{fig:exp_speed_reward} shows that the distribution of rewards is shifted toward values lower than those obtained by the rest of the algorithms.
+Both MLR-learning and TLR-learning achieve high rewards while converging faster than the finer version of $Q$-learning.
+Although DQN and SV-RL achieve higher rewards in the pendulum setup, they converge slower than their counterparts in most scenarios.
+The dependency of DQN on the size of the ER buffer is evident.
+On the one hand, DQN with 1-sample ER converges noticeably slower than the rest of the algorithms, as DQN trades off learning steps and training samples.
+On the other hand, the cumulative reward results are not as consistent as the rest of the algorithms, showing larger interquartile ranges.
+A similar case applies to SV-RL.
+The performance of SV-RL in terms of median reward is similar to or even better than the performance of DQN in some setups.
+However, the variability of the results is larger, as they show larger interquartile ranges too.
+Moreover, as presented in the previous section, the time-per-update in SV-RL is two orders of magnitude larger than those in MLR-learning and TLR-learning.
 As expected, TLR-learning converges faster than MLR-learning in most scenarios.
-Nonetheless, when the reward function is sparse (e.g. non-zero in few state transitions) the TLR-learning algorithm exhibits some convergence issues, requiring more episodes than either MLR-learning or $Q$-learning.
+Nonetheless, when the reward function is sparse, e.g., non-zero in few state transitions, the TLR-learning algorithm exhibits some convergence issues, requiring more episodes than either MLR-learning or $Q$-learning.
+TLR-learning does not obtain better reward results than MLR-learning, but it converges faster and requires far fewer parameters, as stated previously.